'60s Bands That Almost Made It

 Around 1965 they were discovered after some gigs in Greenwich Village in NYC.
 Between 1967 and 1975, the band recorded several albums.
 They had one very popular song called "The Time Has Come Today," which received substantial airplay in the late-Sixties, eventually earning recognition as one of the major anthems of the psychedelic era.

-With Maria Muldaur as the lead singer, this ragged collection of musicians very much resembled the old time jug bands.
+With Maria Muldaur as the lead singer, this ragged collection of musicians very much resembled the old-time jug bands.
 The group featured a washtub bass and a jug player along with stringed instruments.
 In the late-Sixties the band released several albums, gaining a lot of FM play in the process.
-Maria went on to record a sizable hit on her own in 1973, titled "Midnight at the Oasis."
+Maria recorded a sizable hit on her own in 1973, titled "Midnight at the Oasis."

-The Sir Douglas Quintet was a long-haired band from Texas that formed in 1964 and continued playing together for several decades.
+The Sir Douglas Quintet was a long-haired band from Texas formed in 1964 and continued playing together for several decades.
 They had several hit singles in the Sixties, including "She's About a Mover" and "Mendocino."
-As a young band just starting out in Texas, the Sir Douglas Quintet was known for incorporating many musical styles, such as Cajun, country, and Tex-Mex, into their music.
-In the late-Sixties, the band moved to the West Coast to try their hand at pyschedelic rock.
+As a young band just starting out in Texas, the Sir Douglas Quintet incorporated many musical styles, such as Cajun, country, and Tex-Mex, into their music.
+In the late '60s, the band moved to the West Coast to try their hand at psychedelic rock.

-Taj Mahal is the stage name for Henry Saint Clair Fredericks, Jr., a successful blues musician, who broke out in the late-Sixties with three well-eceived albums.
-Before his solo career, Taj Mahal played in Rising Sons, a short-lived blues-American roots band that also featured Ry Cooder.
+Taj Mahal is the stage name for Henry Saint Clair Fredericks, Jr., a successful blues musician who broke out in the late-Sixties with three well-received albums.
+Before his solo career, Taj Mahal played in Rising Sons, a short-lived blues-American roots band featuring Ry Cooder.
 The band did not last long, but it sprung the musical careers of two very talented musicians.
 Taj Mahal still performs today.
 In fact, he has never really stopped.
 His musical career has now spanned five decades.

 In 1968, New Orleans session musician Mac Rabaneck released a voodoo-spirited album called Gris-Gris.
 For this recording, and ever since, the New Orlean musician has used the stage name, Dr. John.
-Even stranger is the fact that back in the 1800s there lived a real Dr. John who was named Harold Batiste.
-Harold Batiste was originally from Senegal, but lived in New Orleans, as a free person of color, who sold gris-gris charms and was a healer.
-For most of his musical career, the current Dr. John has fascinated with New Orleans voodoo culture.
+Even stranger is that back in the 1800s, there was a real Dr. John named Harold Batiste.
+Harold Batiste was originally from Senegal but lived in New Orleans as a free person of color who sold gris-gris charms and was a healer.
+For most of his musical career, Dr. John has been fascinated with New Orleans voodoo culture.

 © 2017 Harry Nielsen